plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_understand_stats.md

 The Portilla-Simoncelli consists of a few different classes of statistics:

 - Marginal Statistics.
 These include pixel statistics (mean, variance, skew, kurtosis, and range of the pixel values), as well as the skewness and kurtosis of the lowpass images computed at each level of the recursive pyramid decomposition.
 - Auto-Correlation Statistics.
-These include the auto-correlation of the real-valued pyramid bands, as well as the auto-correlation of the magnitude of the pyramid bands, and the mean of the magnitude of the pyramid bands.
+These include the auto-correlation of the real-valued [steerable pyramid bands](steer-pyr-bands), as well as the auto-correlation of the magnitude of the pyramid bands, and the mean of the magnitude of the pyramid bands.
 - Cross-Correlation Statistics.
-These include correlations across scale and across orientation bands of the pyramid (both for the real values of the pyramid and for the magnitude of the pyramid bands).
+These include correlations across scale and across orientation bands of the steerable pyramid (both for the real values of the pyramid and for the magnitude of the pyramid bands).

 The original paper uses synthesis to demonstrate the role of these different types of statistics.
 They show that the statistics can be used to constrain a synthesis optimization to generate new examples of textures.
 They also show that the absence of subsets of statistics results in synthesis failures.
 Here we replicate those results.

-:::{admonition} Reproducibility
+:::{admonition} Reproducing the metamers in this notebook
-:class: warning
+:class: warning dropdown

 Due to pytorch's limitations, we [cannot guarantee perfect reproducibility](reproduce).
-However, the steps shown below have, in our experience, reliably led to good model metamers synthesized in a reasonable length of time for a variety of images, and they are what we suggest.
-If you use follow these basic steps and **are not** able to successfully synthesize a good model metamer, please post on our [discussion board](https://github.com/plenoptic-org/plenoptic/discussions/) and we'll try to help!
+However, we've found the setup shown in this notebook works reliably across different images and produce good metamers efficiently.

+If you use follow these basic steps and **are not** able to successfully synthesize a good `PortillaSimoncelli` <!-- skip-lint --> model metamer, please post on our [discussion board](https://github.com/plenoptic-org/plenoptic/discussions/) and we'll try to help!

 See [](ps-optimization) for more information about the specific decisions taken around optimization, including what "good" means.